How Do You Advise Your Clients

 If you’re an estate planning attorney, and you have clients with IRAs of between $200,000 to $1 million (or more), you will definitely want to join two of the nation’s leading authorities on IRA planning and drafting beneficiary trusts, attorneys Philip J. Kavesh and Ed Morrow, on this timely 2-part teleconference entitled, “What Every Attorney Needs to Know to Advise Clients and Draft Under the SECURE Act”.

-On the first 90-minute presentation entitled, “An Advanced-Level Analysis of the SECURE Act”, to be held on Tuesday, March 3, 2020 at 9am Pacific Time (12pm Eastern Time), you will find out:
+On the first 90-minute presentation entitled, “An Advanced-Level Analysis of the SECURE Act”, you will find out:

 - What are the “guidelines” now for when IRA beneficiaries should receive distributions outright or in trust?